treasure-data/uid2/README.md

 This workflow is designed to take DII (Directly Identifying Information) such as Emails and Phone Numbers and turn them into UID2s following the UID2 Framework.

+### Why Use UID2

+- **Establish identity without 3rd party cookies** and retain precise targeting with a persistent identifier (e.g. phone number, email)
+- **Measure and optimize**  digital ad performance across the scale of your 1st party data
+    * Follow the full customer journey and track which interactions lead to conversion
+    * Effectively cap frequencies based on user interactions
+    * Based on 1st party audience insights, strategically improve targeting strategies to drive positive outcomes and improve ROAS

 ## High Level Workflow
 The following steps provide a high-level outline of the workflow intended for organizations that collect user data and push it to DSPs—for example, advertisers, identity graph providers, and third-party data providers.